 LSAT Prep Course

 UChicago partners with Blueprint to provide discounted access to Blueprint’s LSAT prep courses.
-Find out more about Blueprint’s approach to LSAT preparation here and reach out to Rob Cameron at email@example.com for the current discount and instructions on how to register for a course at the discounted rate.
+Find out more about Blueprint’s approach to LSAT preparation here, and reach out to Rob Cameron at email@example.com for the current discount and instructions on registering for a course at the discounted rate.

 Law School Visits

-Law school admissions representatives from around the country visit UChicago each fall to help students learn more about specific schools and gain insight into the application process.
+Admissions representatives from top law schools around the country visit UChicago each fall to help students learn more about specific schools and gain insight into the application process.

 UChicago Law School Open House